iVis-at-Bilkent/sbgnviz.js/README.md

  * `getPortsOrdering` Return ordering of ports of a node.
 Possible return values are 'L-to-R', 'R-to-L', 'T-to-B', 'B-to-T', 'none'.
  * `canHavePorts` Returns whether the given element or elements with the given class can have ports
  * `setPortsOrdering(nodes, ordering, portDistance)` Similar to `instance.setPortsOrdering()` but do not considers undoable option.
+ * `generateNodeId()` Generates a unique node id.
+ * `generateEdgeId()` Generates a unique edge id.
+ * `generateStateVarId()` Generates a unique state variable id.
+ * `generateUnitOfInfoId()` Generates a unique unit of information id.
+ * `getStateVarShapeOptions(node)` Returns the possible state variable shape options for the given node.
+Class name of node can also be given instead of the node parameter.
+ * `getUnitOfInfoShapeOptions(node)` Returns the possible unit of information shape options for the given node.
+Class name of node can also be given instead of the node parameter.
+ * `extendNodeDataWithClassDefaults(data, className)` Extend the given data field with the default values for the given class name considering that it is the data field of a node.
+ * `extendEdgeDataWithClassDefaults(data, className)` Extend the given data field with the default values for the given class name considering that it is the data field of an edge.
+ * `getDefaultInfoboxStyle(nodeClass, infoboxType)` Returns the state variable or unit of information properties for the given nodeClass according to the infoboxType parameter.
+ * `lockGraphTopology()` Disables the operations that updates the topology grouping of graph.
+ * `unlockGraphTopology()` Enables the operations that updates the topology grouping of graph.
+ * `isGraphTopologyLocked()` Returns if the topology grouping of the graph is locked.
+ * `getAllCollapsedChildrenRecursively(nodes)` Returns all collapsed descendants of the given nodes.
+ * `getWidthByContent(content, fontFamily, fontSize, options)` Calculates and returns the width barely enough to fit the given content typed with the given fontName and fontSize. 'options' parameter may have extra margin to add both sides, min and max values to return.

 `instance.undoRedoActionFunctions`
 Functions to be utilized in defining new actions for cytoscape.js-undo-redo extension.
 These are exposed for the users who builds